Raha111/Rhythm-Guard/README.md

 Rhythm Guard, is a user-friendly Android application designed to help individuals monitor their heart rate, BMI, and blood pressure.
 As people become more health-conscious, tracking these vital signs becomes an essential part of daily life.
 With its intuitive user interface and comprehensive features, Rhythm Guard aims to be your ultimate heart assistant.

+Learn more about Rhythm Guard in our [Wiki](https://github.com/Raha111/Rhythm-Guard/wiki)